10 Best Things to Do in Daikanyama

 Whether is the dazzling cocktail bars or the secret dance clubs you are after, Shibuya basically has it all.
 Being one of the most vibrant and lively districts in all of Tokyo, and thanks to the movie “Fast and Furious-Tokyo Drift, probably all your friends are posting Instagrams of themselves crossing that one and only Shibuya Crossing.

-It might not be the obvious addition to your Tokyo to-do list, but 47 stories up in the sky, there’s actually a bar named “Shibuya SKY”, where they not only serve some of the best cocktails in town but Tokyo’s breath-taking skyline view as well.
+It might not be the obvious addition to your Tokyo to-do list, but 47 stories up in the sky, there’s a bar named “Shibuya SKY”, where they not only serve some of the best cocktails in town but Tokyo’s breath-taking skyline view as well.
 There are just endless things to do here in this district, even figuring out where to start your tour is a daunting task.
 Here we’ve prepared a list to help you cut down the impossibly long list of ways to spend your day.

 For more information about things to do in Shibuya, check this article below!